Implementing product thinking for satellite imagery datasets

 Architectural Baseline: Domain-Scoped Ingestion

 In legacy monolithic systems, raster data is ingested into shared buckets with implicit coordinate reference system (CRS) assumptions and deferred cataloging.
 The Geospatial Data Mesh Fundamentals paradigm inverts this by treating each spatial domain as an autonomous product boundary.
-Under this model, Data Mesh vs Traditional GIS Architecture distinctions manifest in explicit contract enforcement at the ingestion edge rather than post-hoc ETL reconciliation.
+Data Mesh vs Traditional GIS Architecture distinctions manifest in explicit contract enforcement at the ingestion edge rather than post-hoc ETL reconciliation.

 Spatial Domain Boundary Design dictates that every tile must be validated against a deterministic polygon envelope before entering the product catalog.
 This prevents silent CRS drift and ensures downstream consumers receive spatially consistent assets.
 The pipeline must apply Scoping Rules for Spatial Products at the ingestion layer, rejecting tiles that fall outside the declared boundary_wkt or lack mandatory projection extensions.